 This is great news for all women, since fibroids lead to about 200,000 hysterectomies each year in this country.
-While hysterectomies can “cure” women of fibroids, removing a woman’s uterus has been shown to increase a woman’s risk of long term health complications, including weight gain and heart disease.
+While hysterectomies can “cure” women of fibroids, removing your uterus increases your risk of long term health complications.
+And these include weight gain and heart disease.

-During the study, 83 participants were randomly assigned to receive one of the two treatments: UAE or MRgFUS.
-Over the next four years, researchers compared the outcomes of the two procedures in 70 women who underwent MRgFUS and 62 who were treated by UAE.
-Of the MRgFUS women, 30 percent underwent a second fibroid procedure; only 13 percent of the women who were treated with UAE needed a second procedure.
+During the study, 83 participants were randomly assigned to receive one of the two treatments.
+Over the next four years, researchers compared the fibroid outcomes for both.
+(Seventy women had MRgFUS and 62 had UAE.)
+Of the MRgFUS women, 30 percent underwent a second fibroid procedure.
+In comparison, only 13 percent of the UAE patients needed a second procedure.